williamstein/benchmarks/README.md

 The test notebooks to execute; the available test notebooks are: ["codeNotebook", "mdNotebook", "largePlotly", "longOutput", "manyPlotly", "manyOutputs", "errorOutputs"]
 - Test files size [default: 100]: tests notebooks are parametrized with an integer that is proportional to their size.

-> You need to remember that a GitHub job is limited to 6hours.
+> You need to remember that a GitHub job is limited to 6 hours.
 This means you may need to either reduce the number of samples (be careful) or the list of test notebooks to fit that time span.

 ## License and notice